ferhangedik/ferhangedik/README.md

 # Hello, World! 👋

+I'm Ferhan Gedik:
-I'm Ferhan Gedik, a passionate developer and Scrum Master from Poland.
+- 💻 I'm a passionate developer and Scrum Master from Poland.
+- 🤗 I'm open to all your questions and feedbacks.
+- 🎾 I'm a former professional tennis player.

 ## ⚜️ Badges